Bad 25

 Bad 25 is the 25th anniversary edition reissue of American singer-songwriter Michael Jackson's seventh studio album Bad (1987).
 This is the second album by Jackson re-released on its 25th anniversary, the first being Thriller 25 (2008).
 Bad has sold 35 million copies worldwide, making it one of the best-selling albums of all time.
 Bad 25 was released on September 18, 2012, with co-operation with Epic, Legacy Recordings and MJJ Productions.
 Along with the original album, Bad 25 contains demo recordings recorded during the Bad era, with the deluxe edition also containing a live CD and DVD of Live at Wembley July 16, 1988, Jackson's performance at Wembley Stadium in the United Kingdom during his Bad world tour.

 To implement a new "Live for Now" campaign, Pepsi promoted the 25th anniversary of Bad by printing one billion Pepsi cans with a photo of Jackson from the "Smooth Criminal" video.
 Limited edition 16 ounce (450 ml) cans were produced and distributed worldwide.
 On September 18, 2012, Sony Music and the Estate of Michael Jackson in partnership with BET broadcast a two-hour TV special titled Bad 25: The Short Films of Michael Jackson, which showed the short films from Bad.

-Bad 25 debuted at number one on the Billboard Top Pop Catalog Albums chart and in Italy.
-The album received globally positive reviews, with criticism however directed at the production and features on the album.
+Bad 25 debuted at number one on the Billboard Top Pop Catalog Albums chart and in Italy, and has since been certified Gold in Poland.
+The album received critical acclaim; some criticism however was directed at the production and features on the album.